 Students and faculty have the opportunity to become members of several organizations.
 They may participate in any College activity for which they are eligible.
 All student organizations have faculty sponsors and are responsible to the Dean of Student Services.
 Rules for starting new organizations are available in the Dean of Student Services Office.
 Secret societies are not allowed to be recognized as organizations.

-The following organizations are currently active at UAHT:
+The following organizations are currently active at UAHT at the time of publication of the Catalog: